AUTh-CSAL/Docker/README.md

 For Linux and MacOS users, remain in this folder, run `hpc-build-image`, `hpc-create-container` and `hpc-start-container`.

-# Pulling and building hello world examples for the course 050 - Parallel and Distrubuted Systems
+# Pulling & building hello world examples for the course 050 - Parallel & Distrubuted Systems

-After succesfully having build, created and ran the container, you should be able to see the following screen, called Welcome screen :)
+After succesfully having built, created and ran the container, you should be able to see the following screen, aka `welcome screen`.

 ![2020-10-13_10h54_58](https://user-images.githubusercontent.com/16119641/95838920-a8725580-0d42-11eb-9162-ca366f81d73b.png)